DNWMNCR/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

 Mocking frameworks should be used only to isolate our tests from objects with behaviour.
 If you have values that are difficult to construct consider the test data builder pattern instead·

-### Choosing between state and interaction testing
+### Choosing Between State and Interaction Testing

 Sometimes there is no choice about which to use.
 For example it is not possible to meaningfully specify how a cache should behave from its inputs and outputs alone.
 Other times we must weigh the pros and cons.